 - Appointments are assigned according to credits completed.
 As you progress through the program, you will earn an earlier registration date and time.
 Ideally, you will have the opportunity to register for majority of courses you desire. - Students can view their enrollment appointment date and time by logging into my.pitt.edu.
-Click on Student Services > Link to Student Center > Self Service > Student Center - Students cannot enroll in classes prior to the date and time of their assigned enrollment appointment. - Enrollment appointments are not assigned for the summer term; students can begin enrolling on the first day of the summer term open enrollment period. - Students are advised to register for classes as soon after appointment dates occur so as to secure seating in desired courses.
+Click on Student Services > Link to Student Center > Self Service > Student Center - Students cannot enroll in classes prior to the date and time of their assigned enrollment appointment. - Students are advised to register for classes soon after appointment dates occur so as to secure seating in desired courses.
 The sooner one registers, the greater the likelihood of enrollment.